frankerv/Vivid-Lux/index.md

 ## About Us

-Vivid Lux is a Seattle-based technology company leveraging advanced AI and computer learning to innovate a new generation of smart business solutions.
+VividLux is a Seattle-based technology company leveraging advanced AI and computer learning to innovate a new generation of smart business solutions.

 ### Contact Us